New Mexico asks Guard to sub for sick teachers amid omicron - NewsBreak

 New Mexico has been struggling for years to recruit and retain educators, leaving teaching routinely to long-term substitutes who do not have full teaching credentials.

 Her administration says school districts and preschools are seeking at least 800 substitute teachers and day care workers for shifts ranging from one classroom period to the entire day.
-They're also asking state bureaucrats to volunteer to serve.
+They’re also asking state bureaucrats to volunteer to serve.‘We need you’: Helen DeVos sees record number of COVID patients

 But New Mexico is the first state to report recruiting troops into the classroom in response to COVID-19 staffing shortages.